huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 你我之間所需的最佳距離是，找到遠不孤單，近不受傷，剛剛好的距離

 The Museum of Failure

 All progress, not only technological progress, is built on learning from past failures and mistakes.
 The museum aims to stimulate productive discussion about failure and inspire us to take meaningful risks.

-The 20-20-20 rule: Every 20 minutes of screenwork, look at a spot 20 feet away for 20 seconds.
-This will reduce eye strain

-**The 20–20–20 rule:** “Every twenty minutes take a twenty-second break and focus on objects twenty feet away.
-This changes your focal distance from inches to many feet and requires blood flow to brain areas that are not related to constant attention” says Adam Gazalley in his book The Distracted Mind

 In my experience, most people underestimate their full capability and overestimate their current delivery.